-ATO’s view on work-related deductions being claimed
+ATO’s view on Work-Related Expenses and deductions being claimed

 There have been numerous media reports of late about the ATO’s view on work-related deductions being claimed by individual taxpayers.
 This is on the back of work-related expense claims in 2017 reaching a record $21.2 billion.
 Reports suggest the ATO are alarmed about over-claiming and downright fraud.